NepyAnna/airline/README.md

 For example, in IntelliJ IDEA, right-click the main class and choose "Run 'AirlineApplication...main()'".

-## ✅API Endpoints
+## API Endpoints

+### Registration / Login / Logout
 - POST http://localhost:8080/api/v1/registar registration of users.
 - POST http://localhost:8080/api/v1/login login for users.
      http://localhost:8080/api/v1/login logout.

+### Airports
-- GET http://localhost:8080/api/v1/private/airports  to get list with all airports.
+- GET http://localhost:8080/api/v1/private/airports  to get list with all airports(Access: Available to all authenticated users).
-- GET http://localhost:8080/api/v1/private/airports/{id} to get airport by ID.
+- GET http://localhost:8080/api/v1/private/airports/{id} to get airport by ID(Access: Available to all authenticated users).
-- GET http://localhost:8080/api/v1/private/airports/{codeIata} to get airport by code IATA.
+- GET http://localhost:8080/api/v1/private/airports/{codeIata} to get airport by code IATA(Access: Available to all authenticated users).
-- POST http://localhost:8080/api/v1/private/airports  to add new airport.
+- POST http://localhost:8080/api/v1/private/airports  to add new airport(Only available to users with the ADMIN role).
-- PUT http://localhost:8080/api/v1/private/airports/{id} to update airport data.
+- PUT http://localhost:8080/api/v1/private/airports/{id} to update airport data(Only available to users with the ADMIN role).
-- DELETE http://localhost:8080/api/v1/private/airports to delete airport.
+- DELETE http://localhost:8080/api/v1/private/airports to delete airport(Only available to users with the ADMIN role).
+### Flights

-- GET http://localhost:8080/api/v1/private/flights to get list with all flihgts.
+- GET http://localhost:8080/api/v1/private/flights to get list with all flihgts(Access: Available to all authenticated users).
-- GET http://localhost:8080/api/v1/private/flights/{id} to get flights by ID.
+- GET http://localhost:8080/api/v1/private/flights/{id} to get flights by ID(Access: Available to all authenticated users).
-- POST http://localhost:8080/api/v1/private/flights to add new flight.
+- POST http://localhost:8080/api/v1/private/flights to add new flight(Only available to users with the ADMIN role).
-- PUT http://localhost:8080/api/v1/private/flights/{id} to update flights data.
+- PUT http://localhost:8080/api/v1/private/flights/{id} to update flights data(Only available to users with the ADMIN role).
-- DELETE http://localhost:8080/api/v1/private/flights to delete flight.
+- DELETE http://localhost:8080/api/v1/private/flights to delete flight(Only available to users with the ADMIN role).
+### Bookings

-- GET http://localhost:8080/api/v1/bookings to get list with all bookings.
+- GET http://localhost:8080/api/v1/bookings to get list with all bookings(Only available to users with the USER role).
-- GET http://localhost:8080/api/v1/bookings/{id} to get booking by ID.
+- GET http://localhost:8080/api/v1/bookings/{id} to get booking by ID(Only available to users with the USER role).
-- POST http://localhost:8080/api/v1/bookings to add new booking.
+- POST http://localhost:8080/api/v1/bookings to add new booking(Only available to users with the USER role).
-- PUT http://localhost:8080/api/v1/bookings/{id} to update booking data.
+- PUT http://localhost:8080/api/v1/bookings/{id} to update booking data(Only available to users with the USER role).
-- DELETE http://localhost:8080/api/v1/bookings to delete booking by ID.
+- DELETE http://localhost:8080/api/v1/bookings to delete booking by ID(Only available to users with the USER role).
+### Users

-- GET http://localhost:8080/api/v1/users  to get list with all.
+- GET http://localhost:8080/api/v1/users  to get list with all(Only available to users with the ADMIN role).
-- GET http://localhost:8080/api/v1/users/{id} to get user by ID.
+- GET http://localhost:8080/api/v1/users/{id} to get user by ID(Only available to users with the USER and ADMIN role).
-- PUT http://localhost:8080/api/v1/users/{id} to update user data.
+- PUT http://localhost:8080/api/v1/users/{id} to update user data(Only available to users with the USER role).
-- DELETE http://localhost:8080/api/v1/users to delete  to delete user.
+- DELETE http://localhost:8080/api/v1/users to delete  to delete user(Only available to users with the USER and ADMIN role).
+### Profiles

-- GET http://localhost:8080/api/v1/profiles  to get list with all profiles.
+- GET http://localhost:8080/api/v1/profiles  to get list with all profiles(Only available to users with the ADMIN role).
-- GET http://localhost:8080/api/v1/profiles/{id}  to get profile by id.
+- GET http://localhost:8080/api/v1/profiles/{id}  to get profile by id(Only available to users with the USER and ADMIN role).
-- POST http://localhost:8080/api/v1/profiles  to add new profile.
+- POST http://localhost:8080/api/v1/profiles  to add new profile(Only available to users with the USER and ADMIN role).
+- PUT http://localhost:8080/api/v1/profiles/{id} to update profile(Only available to users with the USER and ADMIN role).
 - Delete http://localhost:8080/api/v1/profiles/{id} to delete profile by id.

-- GET http://localhost:8080/api/v1/users to grt all users.
-- GET http://localhost:8080/api/v1/profiles/{id}  to get user by id.
-- DELETE http://localhost:8080/api/v1/profiles/{id}  to delete user by id.

-## ✅Running Tests
+## Running Tests
 - Run the tests to validate the code functionality and observe test coverage.
 - The project ensures more than 70% coverage across all methods.

 [![temp-Image8-Z32s6.avif](https://i.postimg.cc/y8FMr2cp/temp-Image8-Z32s6.avif)](https://postimg.cc/G4mg47Mv)

-## ✅ER Diagram(Crow's feet)
+## ER Diagram(Crow's feet)
 [![temp-Image-WLvm4-U.avif](https://i.postimg.cc/gjG073B1/temp-Image-WLvm4-U.avif)](https://postimg.cc/ftgZtSsv)

-## ✅ClassDiagram
+## ClassDiagram
 [![temp-Image-K8-Rn-U3.avif](https://i.postimg.cc/htrCmn9n/temp-Image-K8-Rn-U3.avif)](https://postimg.cc/Wdd6RQWY)

-## ✅Technology Stack
+## Technology Stack
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)
 ![Spring](https://img.shields.io/badge/spring-%236DB33F.svg?style=for-the-badge&logo=spring&logoColor=white)
 ![Apache Maven](https://img.shields.io/badge/Apache%20Maven-C71A36?style=for-the-badge&logo=Apache%20Maven&logoColor=white)